A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: DISCUSSION AND CONCLUSION

 The proposed algorithm employed $\ell_1$ regularization in the image domain for alleviating noise that corrupts MPI acquisitions.
 While $\ell_1$ regularization of pixel intensities was observed to perform well here, other types of regularization terms could be incorporated to further improve noise resilience.
 For example, total-variation terms that assume a block-wise tissue structure can be powerful in noise suppression.
 Alternatively, $\ell_1$-norm in a transform domain (e.g., wavelet domain) could be used to better enforce sparsity of MPI data.
 These terms can simply be included in the POCS algorithm as additional projections.

-Due to the relaxation effects in MPI, the transformation between the ideal and observed images may not strictly satisfy the zero-phase property.
+Due to the relaxation effects in MPI, the transformation between the ideal and blurry images may not strictly satisfy the zero-phase property.
 Here, the simulation results that incorporated relaxation demonstrated similar performance as those that ignored it, implying that this effect is sufficiently benign.
 For the cases when the phase of the transfer function is not exactly zero but small in a sufficiently wide region in the central part of the Fourier domain, the zero-phase assumption still leads to reasonable performance for the phase recovery step.
 For example, a PSF that causes a slight shift in the position of the MPI image would possess such a property.
 For such a shift scenario, the higher spatial frequencies where the phase of the transfer function is large have corresponding magnitudes that are close to zero.
 Accordingly, the contribution of such high frequency components to natural images is limited.

-Here, we demonstrated a blind deconvolution algorithm for MPI based on simulations incorporating noise, relaxation effects, and complex tissue structure (e.g., stenoses).
+Here, we demonstrated a blind deconvolution algorithm for MPI based on simulations incorporating noise, relaxation effects, and complex tissue structure (e.g., stenoses), as well as imaging experiments on a phantom containing different nanoparticle types.
 Our results strongly indicate that the proposed algorithm can enable accurate mapping of particle distribution in MPI.
 Numerous MPI applications from angiography to stem cell tracking can then benefit from the enhanced spatial acuity of deblurred MPI images.
 Further studies should be conducted to validate the current results and assess the reliability of the technique for in vivo imaging.